Benefits of Brushing Your Tongue

 You may think removing the bacteria from your tongue is as simple as giving it a couple scrubs while brushing your teeth, but you’ll need to give it a little more effort.
 As mentioned, the surface of your tongue is not an even surface.
 You’ll need to really get in there to expel bacteria from small crevices.
 For best results, consider the tips below:

-• Find a toothbrush with a built-in scraper on the back.
+• Look for a toothbrush with a built-in scraper on the back.

-• Apply a small amount of toothpaste to your brush and start scrubbing from the back of the tongue forward.
+• Apply a dab of toothpaste to your brush and begin scrubbing from the back of your tongue toward the tip.

-• Use a tongue scraper for a more thorough clean.
+• Scrub with a tongue scraper for a more complete job.
 When doing so, be sure to rinse the scraper off in between strokes.

 • Always rinse your mouth after brushing your tongue.